EVM Subchains

 cd velas-chain -

-Select branch or tag that support Velas Subchains (needed for alpha testers)
+Select the branch or tag that supports Velas Subchains (needed for alpha testers):

 git switch zeta